ayannotfound/Chat/Readme.md

 - 🔐 User signup and login with hashed passwords
 - 🍪 Cookie-based persistent authentication
-- 💬 Real-time messaging using Socket.IO
+- 💬 Real-time messaging via Socket.IO
-- 🗂 MongoDB database for users and messages
-- 📜 Message history
+- 📜 Message history from MongoDB
-- 🧑 Messages grouped by user with timestamp
+- 🧑 Messages grouped by sender
+- 🕒 Timestamps and username above each message group
+- 🧠 Typing indicator with animated "..." effect
+- 👤 Avatars using user initials (only shown on first message in group)
-- 💻 Fully responsive interface (mobile-friendly)
+- 📱 Fully responsive UI (mobile-first)
-- ⚠️ Inline popup form validation errors
+- ⚠️ Inline form validation + error popups
-- 🔧 Configurable via `.env` file
+- 🔧 Configurable via `.env`

 ---

 ## 📱 How It Works

-1. Users sign up or log in using email and password.
+1. Users sign up or log in via form.
-2. A secure cookie is set for authentication.
+2. A secure cookie is stored for authentication.
-3. Once logged in, users can send and receive messages in real-time.
+3. Chat messages are sent and received in real time.
-4. Messages are stored in MongoDB with timestamps and user references.
+4. Messages are saved in MongoDB with username + timestamp.
+5. Typing indicators appear when users are actively typing.
+6. UI groups messages and avatars per user like WhatsApp.

 ---